 Our second starter was the lobster salad, which was unlike any I’d eaten before.
 Both the lobster tails and tomatoes had been grilled, adding a warm and smokey flavour to the salad, it was superb.

 Our third starter was a plate of grilled prawns from La Santa, quite simply served with a squeeze of lemon and towels to wipe our fishy fingers with afterwards.
 Another delicious dish, the prawns were easy to peel and bursting with flavour.
+We were already loving Bodega de Santiago.

 We really appreciated that our starters had been served one at a time, we’re so used to tapas style eating where everything can arrive at once, it was really nice to linger over each dish.
 For our main course, I ordered the secreto ibérico a special cut of pork fillet which had been flavoured with orange juice.
 The meat was gorgeous cut into strips with hand cut chips, and drizzled with a tangy orange jus.
 Miguel’s sirloin steak was a lovely piece of meat, served with foie gras on the top plus mushrooms and chips.